mascaaj/advent-code-2020/day18/README.md

 Puzzles
 ------------
-Puzzle 1 statement here <- Solved
+Evaluate the expression on each line of the homework; what is the sum of the resulting values? <- Solved

 Puzzle 2 statement here <- Unsolved